 In Corporate, ranked in Band 3, the team are noted as recognising “focus on the technology sector, acting for both mature and early-stage technology companies.”
 The team’s focus on “private equity work, with a specialism in MBOs and advising the management of companies” is also mentioned.
 Partner James Lawrence, ranked in Band 2, is mentioned as a notable practitioner.

 Intellectual Property is also ranked in Band 2 in the directory.
 The team “represent national and international clients from a broad range of industries.”
 Bill Thatcher, a partner in the team, is mentioned as a Band 1 notable practitioner.
-Mark Elmslie is ranked in Band 2, also as a notable practitioner.

 The litigation team are mentioned in the legal directory, known for their work on “contentious partnership issues” amongst many others.
 One client says “I have been impressed by the firm’s ability to deal with complex, sophisticated matters.”
 Partner Simon Biggin is ranked in Band 3 and noted for being “particularly well-versed in cases relating to the technology sector.”